Three-dimensional $\mathbb{Z}$ topological insulators without reflection symmetry: Construction and analysis of three-dimensional PTB

 We insert the monopole loop into the bulk under open-boundary conditions along the $x,y,z$ directions and periodic boundary conditions along the $w$ direction, by employing the singular, north-pole gauge

 where $i$ index lattice sites and we fix $g=1$ to specifically consider the case of a unit-strength monopole loop.

-The results of inserting the monopole loop into the parent Hamiltonian for phase (A), (B), and (C) are shown in Figs.~\ref{fig:4DTI1}-\ref{fig:4DTI4}, detailing that the number of mid-gap zero modes in each phase precisely follows the relationship, $N_{0}= 2|\mathcal{C}_{2}|$.
+The results of inserting the monopole loop into the parent Hamiltonian for phase (A), (B), and (C) are shown in the top panel of Fig.~\ref{fig:4DPTB}, detailing that the number of mid-gap zero modes in each phase precisely follows the relationship, $N_{0}= 2|\mathcal{C}_{2}|$.
 Having established this relationship for the parent system, we perform the projection to construct the topological brane.
 We carry out this process both with and without the monopole loop inserted, maintaining identical boundary conditions utilized for examining the four-dimensional system.

-Solving for the spectra of the projected brane in each phase, we find the results shown in Fig.~\ref{fig:4DPTB1}-\ref{fig:4DPTB4}.
+Solving for the spectra of the projected brane in each phase, we find the results shown in the bottom panel of Fig.~\ref{fig:4DPTB}.
 Remarkably, the number of mid-gap zero modes in each phase under insertion of the monopole loop remains invariant, thereby demonstrating that the topology of the parent 4D topological state is inherited by the 3D PTB.